act-rules/act-rules.github.io/pages/glossary/clickable-area.md

   - DOM tree
 ---

-The _directly clickable area_ of a text node is the smallest rectangle that contains all its visible pixels.
+The _directly clickable area_ of a text node is the smallest rectangle that contains all its visible pixels. <- also needs to be `getBoundingClientRect`, which requires building a range.

 The _directly clickable area_ of an element is the result of calling `getBoundingClientRect` on it.